 Dog training books are a great tool for any dog owner to have on hand.
 We all know how important it is to implement training as soon as we bring home a new puppy or dog to ensure you have a well-balanced family pet.
-Training techniques are also very handy if you start to notice behavioral problems, want to teach new tricks, or simply brush up on training.
+Training techniques are also very handy if you start to notice behavioral problems, want to teach new tricks, or simply want to brush up on training.

 Not only do dog training books provide a lot of great information on how to train but can give you insight into how your dogs think and why they behave the way they do.

 Now that you are on the market for a dog training book, we have researched to make your hunt much easier.
-Here’s a list of the best dog training books on the market.
+Here’s a list and reviews of the best dog training books on the market.
 Let’s look!

 A Look at Our Favorites in 2023

 |Best Overall||Zak George's Guide to a Well-Behaved Dog||